 Hospitality and Catering Supervision.

-You’ll have the capacity to advance your career in various different branches of the hospitality industry, possibly taking on a more senior role with management responsibilities.
+You’ll have the capacity to advance your career in various branches of the hospitality industry, possibly taking on a more senior role with management responsibilities.

 Derby College catering student Jack Bowler has extended his menu of career choices by taking a foundation degree in international hospitality management.Jack, who already holds level 2 and 3 qualifications in catering and hospitality via the college is now learning the management and front of house aspects of the hospitality industry as well as the catering side.During his level 3 course Jack also gained confidence-building experience through working at the college's Engine Shed fine dining restaurant at the Roundhouse.Jack, who was inspired to cook from a young age by his mum and gran, now plans to progress to level 5 and gain his BA Honours degree.
 He is currently working in the kitchens at Calke Abbey at weekends and will be taking on more shifts when he completes his foundation degree.
 Ultimately he hopes to find a job in his chosen field through educational work experience.

 He said: "I love cooking but it's been interesting learning new things and finding out about the management aspects too.
 I enjoy being front of house as I've always liked interacting with customers.